nikita-agrawal/Ames-Housing-Analysis/README.md

-# Ames-Housing-Analysis by Niki Agrawal, Alex Austin, Julie Hemily, Hayden Warren
+# Ames-Housing-Analysis
-Our client is a startup real estate company that has asked us to build a rival to estimates such as Zillow's Zestimate.
+by Hayden Warren, Julie Hemily, Alex Austin & Niki Agrawal Our client is a startup real estate company that has asked us to build a rival to estimates such as Zillow's Zestimate.
 The client has asked us to focus on accuracy over interpretation, however, feature importance information is gladly received.

 Our goal:  Predict housing price with the highest R2 value for homes in the city of Ames located in Story County, Iowa